-As true innovators who could sense the Shift, the Blue Ribbon Sports founders — who were until very recently still selling shoes out of the trunk of their car — decided they no longer wanted to simply import and distribute somebody else’s shoes; the time had come for them to start designing and manufacturing their own shoes.
+As true innovators who could sense the shift, the Blue Ribbon Sports founders—who were, until very recently, still selling shoes out of the trunk of their car—decided they no longer wanted to simply import and distribute somebody else’s shoes.
+The time had come for them to start designing and manufacturing their own.

 By 1969, the duo had sold a million bucks worth of the new Nike shoes.

 But like any true innovator, Bill didn’t see a finish line; he kept pushing the exploration into other yet unknown running experience innovations.
 Among other ideas floating around his sketch pad was a running shoe that could offer the same traction as a track shoe for alternative running terrains, particularly roads and trails.